vogler75/monster-mq/README.md

 TODO Clustering
-- Store Last-Will message in a ClusterWideMap and send it for all clients of a Distributer-Node if the node dies.
+- Store Last-Will message in a ClusterWideMap and send it for all clients of a distributer node if the node dies.

+- Replica for distributer, if a distributor node dies, a replica should take over.
+Subscriptions of non-clean-session clients must continue to collect data.

 TODO Security